200713-dotnet/training-code-week7/README.md

 az account set # should ONLY use if changing the current subscription

 # for AKS
-ssh-keygen -t rsa -b 4096 -C <email address> # generate access key for servers
+ssh-keygen -t rsa -b 4096 -C <email address> # generate access key for servers.
+SAVE IN A DIFFERENT LOCATION TO NOT INTEFERE WITH YOUR CURRENT SSH KEY.

 az group create --name <group name> --location <desired location name> # to create a resource group